ulissigroup/catlas/README.md

  - calculator_upload.py - this instantiates the OCP calculator on each of your dask workers.
 It also contains a function called predict_E that will be used to make predictions.
  - enumeration_helper_script.py - this has been adapted from Pari’s script with the same name.
 It contains three functions which are used to generate the slabs, convert the slab object, and then generate the adslab.
  - worker-spec.yaml - as the name implies, this contains the worker specifications.
- - ocpcalc_config.yaml - this contakes the checkpoint, model specs, dataset specs, task specs, and optim specs
+ - ocpcalc_config.yaml - this contains the checkpoint, model specs, dataset specs, task specs, and optim specs
- - bulk_object_lookup_dict.pkl - this is use to grab the bulk object given the bulk mpid
+ - bulk_object_lookup_dict.pkl - this is used to grab the bulk object given the bulk mpid

 File Placement: